 NCBI Media Bias

-• Focus on Marginalized Communities: Many articles emphasize the experiences and challenges faced by marginalized groups, including LGBTQIA+ individuals, racial minorities, and formerly incarcerated people in accessing healthcare.
+• Focus on Marginalized Communities: Numerous articles center on the experiences and challenges faced by marginalized groups, such as LGBTQIA+ individuals, racial minorities, and economically disadvantaged populations.

 Customize Your AI News Feed.
 No Censorship.
 No Ads.